PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 13:08:47
+Last updated: 2024-04-02 13:10:50
-Random Quote: Genius is one percent inspiration and ninety-nine percent perspiration. - Thomas Edison
+Random Quote: The universe is transformation; our life is what our thoughts make it. - Marcus Aurelius